matmaer/chezmoi-mousse/README.md

 The name of the repository chezmoi-mousse is a wink to the mouse.
 The project is in its very early stages.

+## Run app

+The app is not packaged yet.

+To run:
+- create a python venv and activate the venv
+- `pip install textual` in the venv
+- clone the repo
+- change directory to the src directory in the repo
+- run the app with `python -m chezmoi_mousse`

 ## Roadmap

 - [x] Create repository, setup initial `uv` dev env with initial `pre-commit` hooks